add0794/add0794.github.io/projects.md

 Insights from the dataset guide decisions on which sales tactics to prioritize for maximum impact.
 Full project details are available [here](https://github.com/add0794/product_sales_analysis/blob/f85af366447686c8ff2b724e8aafee580a3c8707/README.md).

+---

-## API Requests
+## General Programming

-### Stock Trading Project
+### Stock Trading Project (API Requests)

 This [project](https://github.com/add0794/stock-trading/) uses API requests to text you when a public company's stock significantly increases or decreases (i.e. by more or less than 5%).
 It can be time-consuming to follow a company's stock value, but you still want to earn a little extra income from investing.
 By tracking the percentage change, author, title, and content, you'll get changes straight to your phone -- all you need is to read text messages!
 The data comes from the stock's daily low.
 Make your investing life easier, and perhaps, stop using a certified financial analyst (CFA) to do the dirty work.

-## Web Scraping

-### Text-to-Morse Code Converter Project
+### Testing International Morse Code Translator Project (Web Scraping)

-This [project](https://github.com/add0794/text-to-morse-code-converter) uses web scraping to build and verify a text-to-Morse code converter.
-It leverages Selenium to scrape the Morse code alphabet from [this website](https://morsedecoder.com/) and uses the data to generate a dictionary-based conversion.
-The program compares this output against a second message created by directly inputting text into the website’s field and retrieving the resulting Morse code.
-This approach highlights the power of web scraping in automating data collection and testing for accuracy.
-The project also demonstrates Morse code's historical importance and modern programming applications in verifying message integrity.
+This [project](https://github.com/add0794/Testing-International-Morse-Code-Translator/tree/main) uses web scraping to test the accuracy of an [International Morse Code translator](https://morsecodetranslator.com/).
+By leveraging Beautiful Soup, it creates a Pandas DataFrame that translates English to [Morse Code](https://www.hobby-hour.com/electronics/morse_code.php#google_vignette).
+Selenium automates inputting text into the translator and verifies its output by cross-checking it against the custom Morse code alphabet.
+The project highlights the effectiveness of web scraping, automation, and data validation in testing online tools, while showcasing Morse code’s historical relevance and modern applications in ensuring message integrity.

-## Flask Web Development

-### Book Library Project
+### Book Library Project (Flask Web Development)

 This [project](https://github.com/add0794/flask-sqlalchemy-library) uses flask-sqlalchemy to create a library of your favorite books.
 You can easily add, edit, and delete at your convenience.
 By rating your books, you can conduct SQL queries or analyze the library with pandas and matplotlib.
 Unhappy with the library?
 Clear the table with ease.
 Want the library's data?
 Download it as a JSON file.
 Having a library has never been easier.